 We do not share, or sell, or disclose to a third party.

 We keep all of our software up to date and use up to date security software.

-As a result, while we take all reasonable steps to ensure the security of our clients personal information and maintain their privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to use online and cannot be responsible for the theft, destruction, or inadvertent disclosure of such personal information.
+As a result, while we take all reasonable steps to ensure the security of our client's personal information and maintain their privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to us online and cannot be responsible for the theft, destruction, or inadvertent disclosure of such personal information.